 Carrie Parker Taylor Scholarship

 The Carrie Parker Taylor Scholarship is named after the first African American woman to enroll at IU.
-This scholarship awards one high-achieving sophomore, junior, or senior who is a 21st Century, Groups, or Hudson and Holland scholar and demonstrates financial need.
-Priority will be given to first-generation college students.
+Applicants must be a rising sophomore, junior, or senior and a participant within OVPDEMA programs (such as 21st Century, FASE, Groups Scholars Program, or Hudson and Holland Scholars Program).
+Priority will be given to first-generation college students with demonstrated financial need.

 Joon Park Student Leadership Scholarship